 The 1930s saw a lot of work taking place on the highway.
 In 1930, the sections from Clinton to Imperial, Moon Run to Crafton, Irwin to Blackberry Road, and Lincoln Heights to Greengate Road was completed.
 The first major change was the construction of the George Westinghouse Bridge over the Turtle Creek valley east of Pittsburgh and the approaches which began that year as well.
 The bridge opened on September 10, 1932 and provided a bypass of the congested industrial area below saving motorists 30 minutes.
 Also, the new alignment for US 30 from Greensburg to Latrobe was finished which had begun two years earlier.
 The new route was constructed to straighten out the highway and, near Latrobe, to avoid the new Latrobe Airport now the Arnold Palmer Regional Airport.
 In 1931, the designation was split in Lancaster, with eastbound remaining on King Street, and westbound traffic moved to Franklin Street and Orange Street.
 Work to enhance the highway continued in 1938 when it was widened from McKee Road to Pittsburgh, Pittsburgh to Irwin because of the soon-to-open Pennsylvania Turnpike, Adamsburg to Greensburg, PA 416 to Chambersburg, Gettysburg to Guldens, New Oxford to York, York to Wrightsville, Columbia to Lancaster, Lancaster to Gap, and the Chester County line to Philadelphia.
 Stoystown was bypassed in 1939 when a new alignment was completed south of the borough after two years of construction, removing the designation from Main Street.

 The 1940s began with widening taking place from Irwin to Adamsburg and Gap to the Chester County line.
 Construction began on July 26, 1946 on the Penn-Lincoln Parkway from the Boulevard of the Allies to Business US 22.
-In 1948, the highway was widened at the Tulls Hill Road and Junk Yard Road intersections.
+Construction began that year on another new alignment, this one in Adams County to bypass McKnightstown and Cashtown, which was completed in 1948.
+Also in 1948, the highway was widened at the Tulls Hill Road and Junk Yard Road intersections.
 A year later it was widened from Chambersburg to McKnightstown.

 Construction began on July 25, 1950 on the Penn-Lincoln Parkway from Steubenville Pike to Saw Mill Run Boulevard while construction began on the new alignment from Greensburg to Saint Xavier.
 In 1951, construction began on the expressway from the current PA 283 interchange to Oregon Pike, which opened the following year.
 Also in 1951, westbound traffic was moved onto Harrison Avenue, Philadelphia Street, Carlisle Avenue, and Richland Avenue while eastbound remained on Market Street in York.